+Average litter size: 1 ^(Ref-02)

-Average fleece weight (kg/year): 0.4 ^(Ref-02) Estimated Population: 47,493 ^(Ref-01) Population Status: Not at risk ^(Ref-233)
+Estimated Population: 47,493 ^(Ref-01) Population Status: Not at risk ^(Ref-233)

 This breed is native to Salem, Dharmapuri, Tiruvannamalai and Perambalur districts of Tamil Nadu ^(Ref-02).

 These are small sized animals with a completely black coat colour.
 Horns are found only in males.
 The ears are short (9.59 cm), directed downward and forward.
 The fleece is extremely coarse, hairy and open ^(Ref-02).
 Genetic characterization reveals the absence of a genetic bottleneck, and inbreeding in the population ^(Ref-228).